SnowBroScott/emberhold-canonical/docs/status.md

 ## ⬜ OUTSTANDING — security & distribution

-- ⬜ **Auth email deliverability.** Downgraded to tracked-not-worked.
-One of six providers still spams. ⚠️ *Inspect any NS-record request before pasting.*
+- ⬜ **Auth email deliverability.** Downgraded to tracked-not-worked. ⚠️ *Inspect any NS-record request before pasting.*
 - ⬜ **Rewards + quests audience reads** — fix *with* the own-session-vs-per-member-auth decision, and together.
 - ⬜ **Grant-revoke verification probe job.**
 - ⬜ **Ask Lovable what `sandbox_exec` is.**
-- ⬜ **Service worker + app-shell cache** — makes "installable PWA" true.
+- ⬜ **Service worker + app-shell cache** — makes "installable PWA" true. **Its Forge-driven priority bump is now weaker** — connectivity was overstated as a Forge constraint.
+It still matters for strangers.
 - ⬜ **Backup posture.** Data has no backup; Lovable's to grant.
 A distribution blocker.
-- ⬜ **Prod test-object cleanup — deserves its own session.** **Pattern: deleting a quest does not clean up redemptions it funded.**
+- ⬜ **Prod test-object cleanup — deserves its own session.**

 ## ⬜ OUTSTANDING — ship-blocking debt

 - ⬜ **The first-run completion marker.** CRITICAL PATH #1.
 - ⬜ **`FirstRunGate` profile-switch bug.** Ships with the marker or the kid flow is dead on arrival.
 - ⬜ **Vault favorites → real per-profile persistence** — currently `localStorage`.
-Doubly load-bearing.
 - ⬜ **Quality — a rating with no consumer.** Direction LOCKED (signal, never an ember modifier).
 - ⬜ **Re-forge reach across the 13.** Only the member who logs in is prompted.